Assisted Living

 A diagram that displays the differences between assisted living and nursing homes

-Assisted living communities offer services and amenities to keep residents as healthy, socially engaged, and independent as possible.
-While nursing homes offer similar amenities, their main focus is providing round-the-clock medical care to treat more serious health issues.
+Services and amenities provided in assisted living communities are designed to help residents be as healthy, socially engaged, and independent as possible.
+While nursing homes offer similar supports, their focus is providing round-the-clock medical care to manage and treat more serious health issues.

 “Assisted living services are geared toward those who may need some support from staff along with meals and socialization.
-Therefore, these facilities focus on many different types of activities and entertainment,” says Carol Bradley Bursack, a senior living expert, caregiver, and author of Minding Our Elders: Caregivers Share Their Personal Stories.
+Therefore, these facilities focus on many different types of activities and entertainment,” says Bursack.

 “Nursing homes try to offer activities that nourish their residents, but due to their focus on providing actual health care to often severely ill or compromised people, they are, by nature, more medical in their approach,” Bursack explains.